Conca valley: the allure of Middle Ages in its towers, castles and walls

 I’ve been living in Romagna for over 16 years, and despite all this time I have to admit that this land is still able to surprise me.
 Each day it amazes me with a new trick, and like a magician pulling a rabbit from the cylinder, Romagna pulls out a place I don’t know, a gourmet product I was unaware of or a landscape I had never seen.

-If you have never been to the Riminese hinterland, I suggest you seize the day and hop up and down the hills that charachterise this portion of Romagna, and do that on the very first sunny day.
-What I found was a landscape that I had not expected, something that reminded me of perfect union of agriculture, flora and ancient settlements.
+If you have never been to the Riminese hinterland, I suggest you seize the day and hop up and down the hills that characterise this portion of Romagna, and do that on the very first sunny day.
+What I found was a landscape that I had not expected, something that reminded me of the perfect union of agriculture, flora and ancient settlements.

 At the heart of it is the River Conca, a short stream of water that originates in the Marche (Mount Carpegna) and ends in the Adriatic Sea between Cattolica and Misano after 47km.
-All around, gentle hills host villages, fortresses and hamlets that between Middle Age and Renaissance were theatre of the fight between the House of Malatesta from Rimini and the House of Montefeltro from Urbino.
+All around, gentle hills host villages, fortresses, and hamlets that between Middle Age and Renaissance were theatre of the fight between the House of Malatesta from Rimini and the House of Montefeltro from Urbino.

 Here is the border that separates and distinguishes Emilia Romagna from the Marche, a border whose history will fascinate and amaze all history lovers with a passion for Middle Age, like me.

 I met my friend in Rimini, we drove the “Adriatica” state street to the south and once in Cattolica we took Provinciale 17 street towards the hinterland.
-With village San Giovanni in Marignano – once known as the “wheat belt of Malatesta”- at our back, we started climbing up the southern hills of the Conca valley towards Saludecio (343m asl).
+With village San Giovanni in Marignano – once known as the “wheat belt of Malatesta” – at our back, we started climbing up the southern hills of the Conca valley towards SALUDECIO (343m asl).

 The nice village has a clear late – Middleage structure: a maze of alleys protected by walls and bastions with monumental doors.
 Its elegant buildings, towers and squares are a hint as to why this place used to be the most important settlement of the Conca valley from ‘500 to ‘800.
 Two events are taking place in Saludecio every year: Saluserbe, the spring appointment with herbal medicine and organic agriculture; Ottocento Festival, the summer appointment with XIX Century scents.
 An example of it is the vivid art itinerary that stretches on the walls of the houses, more than 40 artworks representing bizarre XIX Century inventions that conferred Saludecio the title of City of the painted walls.

-It is enclosed by great walls, and the city centre developes around Piazza Maggiore, a semi-circular square built in the XIX Century and origin of three small streets.
-The imposing Rocca Malatestiana (seat of the local council) dominates the entrance to the village and from its highest point the view over the Romagna, Montefeltro and Pesaro’s coastal area is stunning.
+It is enclosed by great walls, and the city centre develops around Piazza Maggiore, a semi-circular square built in the XIX Century and origin of three small streets.
+The imposing Rocca Malatestiana (seat of the local council) dominates the entrance to the village and from its highest point, the view over the Romagna, Montefeltro and Pesaro’s coastal area is stunning.
 Talking with its inhabitants, we found out that in August the village hosts the Palio de lo daino, four days of battles in medieval disguise.